-- Overcast Skies: If it’s cloudy, foggy or snowy outside, go for a light lens color.
+- Overcast skies: If it’s cloudy, foggy or snowy outside, go for a light lens color.
 Think yellow, rose, amber, green or blue.

-- Nighttime Skies: Use clear lenses.
+- Nighttime skies: Stick with clear lenses.

 VISIBLE LIGHT TRANSMISSION

 Goggles always indicate a Visibility Light Transmission percentage, which is the amount of light that can filter through a lens.

 - If you’re riding in overcast, snowy conditions, go for a lens that has a higher percentage of VLT to allow inadequate levels of light.
 Think 60 percent or more.